Donald T. Saposnek, Ph.D., is a Clinical-Child Psychologist, Child Custody Mediator, and Family Therapist.

 TEACHING AND TRAINING

-As a national and international trainer in mediation and child development, Dr. Saposnek has presented hundreds of workshops to judges, lawyers, mediators and therapists over the past 40 years.
+As a national and international trainer in mediation and child development, Dr. Saposnek has presented hundreds of workshops to judges, lawyers, mediators and therapists over the past 40+ years, throughout the United States, Europe, and Singapore.

 He is also Adjunct Professor at Pepperdine University School of Law's Straus Institute for Dispute Resolution, teaching courses in Family Law Mediation and Child Development,

-And, he has been teaching on the Psychology Faculty of the University of California, Santa Cruz for the past 40 years.
+And, he has taught on the Psychology Faculty of the University of California, Santa Cruz for 41 years.
 Courses taught have included:

 · Children and Divorce